John Qualen: Career

 Qualen was also a flautist, having begun to play at age eight.
 He continued his musical education while at the University of Toronto and went on to play with some professional orchestras, including the Hollywood Bowl Orchestra.

 Qualen was treasurer of The Authors Club and historian of The Masquers, Hollywood's social group for actors.

 Personal life and death

 In 1924, after he became an actor, Qualen married Pearle Larson, whom he had known in high school.
 She joined him in the Toronto-based traveling troupe when he left university, becoming the troupe's costume mistress.
 The couple remained together for over 60 years, until 1987, when Qualen died at age 87 of heart failure in Torrance, California.
+The couple had three children, one of whom, Kathy, was an actress.